( Municipality of Lanrivoaré)

 The wash-houses the country of Iroise ) (

 The St-Ronan well )

-Thanks to Michel MAUGUIN who carried out heraldic research on the lords of Kergroadez and kindly communicated them to us to put them below at the disposal of the Net surfers.
+Thanks also to Michel MAUGUIN who carried out heraldic research on the lords of Kergroadez and kindly authorized us to put them below at the disposal of the Internet users.